Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 Options:

--**-m**​, Print malicious users.
+- **-m**​, Print malicious users.

--**-i < filename >​**, Print table of users that modified the file < filename > and the number of modifications.
+- **-i < filename >​**, Print table of users that modified the file < filename > and the number of modifications.

--**-v < number of files > ​**, If more than < number of files > files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.
+- **-v < number of files > ​**, If more than < number of files > files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.

--**-e**​, Prints all the files that were encrypted by the ransomware.
+- **-e**​, Prints all the files that were encrypted by the ransomware.

--**-h​**, Help message.
+- **-h​**, Help message.

+#### DEBUG MODE:

+If you want a more verbose output uncoment the line `#define DEBUG` in the various .c files.